 A Southwest Research Institute-led team of scientists has identified a potentially new meteorite parent asteroid by studying a small shard of a meteorite that arrived on Earth a dozen years ago.
 The composition of a piece of the meteorite Almahata Sitta (AhS) indicates that its parent body was an asteroid roughly the size of Ceres, the largest object in the main asteroid belt, and formed in the presence of water under intermediate temperatures and pressures.

-Southwest research institute staff scientist Dr. Vicky Hamilton, first author of a paper published in Nature Astronomy outlining this research, said:
+Southwest research institute staff scientist Dr. Vicky Hamilton, the first author of a paper published in Nature Astronomy outlining this research, said:

 “Carbonaceous chondrite (CC) meteorites record the geological activity during the earliest stages of the Solar System and provide insight into their parent bodies’ histories.
 Some of these meteorites are dominated by minerals providing evidence for exposure to water at low temperatures and pressures.